Conflict Avoidance in Social Navigation -- a Survey: Discussion

 While the presented taxonomy and the above checklist can be useful resources, in Section \ref{sec::taxonomy} we mentioned some additional concepts that are not yet mature enough to be included in the taxonomy, but might become more significant as the field grows.
 These concepts include: an analysis of different collision types, context awareness and semantic mapping, reactions to a robot vs. to a human, social cues and social signals, focused interaction, and navigating with groups of pedestrians.
 We see a surge of work that breaks traditional assumptions about pedestrian behavior in the context of social navigation ~\citep{chen9autonomous, murakami2021mutual, reig2020not}, and these new settings may not be reflected using the existing attributes of the social navigation taxonomy.
 These papers are part of a fast evolving field, in which we predict an immense growth in the next decade.
-It is hence a good time to gather and map the knowledge that was already acquired, so it will also be easier to identify the differences when charging into new problem domains.
+It is hence a good time to gather and map the knowledge that was already acquired, so it will also be easier to identify the differences when attacking new problem domains.

-There are numerous open problems related to social navigation, in which there are specific potential advances that are within reach, given our current understanding and technological abilities: standardization of evaluation metrics and domains, context-aware navigation (e.g., workday vs. weekend), group understanding (avoid collision with a group participant), and adaptive navigation via ML (lifelong learning).
-Each of these problems offers many opportunities that leverage recent advances in machine learning, robotics, and human-robot interactions and bring them into implementation in a social navigation context.
-For those interested in contributing to this research area, the above problems are a promising starting point.
+There are numerous open problems related to social navigation, given our current understanding and technological abilities: standardization of evaluation metrics and domains, context-aware navigation (workday vs. weekend), group understanding (avoid collision with a group participant), and adaptive navigation via machine learning (lifelong learning).
+Each of these problems offers many opportunities to leverage recent advances in machine learning, robotics, and human-robot interactions and implement them in a social navigation context.
+For those interested in contributing to this research area, the above problems ought to serve as a promising starting point.
 More information about these problems can be found in Subsection \ref{sec::taxonomy:extraConcepts}.

-To conclude, we expect the field of social navigation to gain increasing interest and real-world applications in the next decade.
-To be prepared for these new challenges, we present this survey as a fundamental contribution to this research area, that will help in mapping the existing knowledge in social navigation.
+To conclude, we expect the field of social navigation to gain increased popularity and lead to more real-world applications during the next decade.
+This survey aims to help lay the groundwork for these exciting developments by mapping existing approaches onto a novel taxonomy, and providing a context for new contributions to social navigation.